mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** Yes.
 Well, you can attain enlightenment, that is but a poor enlightenment.
 Minimum size of enlightenment, highest size of enlightenment; well, there are many kinds of enlightenment.

 So, the teacher is important, but the teacher is a teacher – that *this* teacher also followed – of real zazen.
 I have to teach real zazen.
-I have to *show* [the] real zazen mentioned by Buddha, and Dogen, et cetera.
+I have to *show* [the] real zazen mentioned by Buddha, and Dōgen, et cetera.

-**Same person:** Our connection to Dogen and Buddha is through you?
+**Same person:** Our connection to Dōgen and Buddha is through you?

 **Katagiri Roshi:** [Sure.]
-The teacher is Buddha, and Dogen, and [ancestor], simultaneously.
+The teacher is Buddha, and Dōgen, and [ancestor], simultaneously.
 That’s why the teacher is also a student, who is continually learning, every day.
-Working like Dogen, and buddhas, every day.
+Working like Dōgen, and buddhas, every day.

 #### 1:05:15